wttech/aem-stubs/README.md

 :construction: **Deprecation** :construction:

-We'd like to inform you that the AEM Stubs is now deprecated.
+We’d like to inform you that AEM Stubs is now deprecated, as its functionality has been integrated into a larger tool.

 As a better alternative we recommend checking out [AEM Content Manager](https://github.com/wttech/acm?tab=readme-ov-file#mocks).